 However, in 1824 John McAdam reported to the Trustees that the road “was in a very bad condition etc” and placed much of the cause being that the Trust relied too heavily upon the Parishes for maintenance and repair rather than doing it themselves.

 Coaches ceased to operate over The Blackstone Edge Turnpike in 1843 following the opening of the Leeds and Manchester Railway through Summit Tunnel and the Turnpike Trust was finally dissolved in 1872.

-Whilst it is not 100% certain that the first turnpike went via ‘Old Road’ in Wuerdle and Whitegate in Dearnley, the name gate in street and local names often recalls where toll gates were located.
+The first turnpike went via ‘Old Road’ in Wuerdle and Whitegate in Dearnley, the name gate in a street or local names often recalls an where toll gates were located.
 The Greengate Pub in Hurstead could indicate a Toll Gate in the area, which possibly took over from one in Whitegate when the New Road was constructed.

 The Dearnley Toll House and Gate was located opposite New Street on the corner of Watling St. It was called Stubley Ticket Gate in Toll Adverts.
 Ticket usually applies to small wooden buildings and the 1851 map indicates such a structure in front of a house.
 At one time the keeper was ‘Old Bob Highley’.
 The location of the Whitelees Gate is unclear but it was on the Littleborough side of the junction with Whitelees Road so that local traffic to/from the mills near Featherstall would not pay tolls for very short journeys.
 Whitelees Gate is not shown on the 1851 map.